John Christie Wright: Death and legacy

+John Christie Wright Memorial Fountain in Macquarie Place, Sydney.

-He served in World War I with the Australian Imperial Forces, and as Lieutenant Wright was killed in action in France in 1917.
+He served in World War I with the Australian Imperial Forces, and as Lieutenant Wright, was killed in action in France in 1917.
 He is commemorated at the Australian National Memorial near the Village of Villers-Bretonneaux, which lies 16 km east of Amiens.
 His service and death are also commemorated on the War Memorial of his hometown of Rothiemay, Aberdeenshire.

 In an article in the 19 May 1917 edition of the Adelaide "Advertiser", the Premier of South Australia, Crawford Vaughan, said:

 The news of the death of Lieutenant Wright, principal of the Adelaide School of Art, came as a great blow to me.
 Lieutenant Wright was a young man of high attainments and of brilliant promise.
 He was selected by the Government for the post of principal of the School of Art after he had actually enlisted, but he was able to devote a few weeks before he left for the front to reorganising his department.
 In that brief time he displayed excellent capabilities as a teacher and as an organiser.
 As a sculptor he attained high distinction, and his figures which cap the 'Sydney Daily Telegraph' building are a particularly fine artistic achievement, both in conception and execution.
 He was a man who could ill be spared, but, having heard the cry and call of duty, he went forth to fight for the liberty of others.

 A memorial prize, believed to have been donated by Gertrude Halley in his name, awarded annually to a student at the South Australian School of Arts, known as the John Christie Wright Memorial Prize for Life Drawing and Painting.

 There is a memorial fountain in his honour in Macquarie Place Park, Sydney, which was commissioned by Jean Hague-Smith (née Anderson) in 1960 and designed by Gerald Lewers.